-- v.
+- e.
+Establishment of "ownership lots" within a commercial, industrial, institutional or multifamily residential "parent lot" to reflect a change in ownership, deed, mortgage or lease line, which complies with the following standards. - i.
+The "ownership lots" are subject to all approvals, conditions of approval, regulations and restrictions of the "parent lot." - ii.
+The total maximum number of trips generated on all "ownership lots" created will not exceed the number of trips approved for the "parent lot." - iii.
+All land in the "parent lot" is included in the final plat. - iv.
+Any necessary cross access easements, covenants, or other deed restrictions necessary to implement all the conditions of approval on the "parent lot" are executed before recording the ownership plat. - v.
 "Ownership lots" may not be used to create the outside boundaries of a private right-of-way or other easement. - vi.
 If the "parent lot" was recorded prior to October 27, 1970 on the previous plat, it is subject to Sec.
 24-2.502.C.2.c, Resubdivision Decision Standards. - f.
-In the PL, AL, and AR zones, any division of land for a residential or agricultural use pursuant to Sec.
-24-1.403, Exemptions, created on or after October 1, 2012, provided the minor final plat contains appropriate plat notes which limit the further division of land and use of land in accordance with Sec.
-9-206 of the Environment Article of the Code of Maryland and these Regulations. - g.
-A final plat for minor subdivision may be filed for any exemption listed in Sec.
-24-1.403.
+In the ROS, AG, and AR zones, any division of land for a residential or agricultural use pursuant to Sec.
+24-1.403, General Exemptions, created on or after October 1, 2012, provided the minor final plat contains appropriate plat notes which limit the further division of land and use of land in accordance with Sec.
+9-206 of the Environment Article of the Code of Maryland and these Regulations.